Deutsche Bank CEO sees strong case for merger with Commerzbank: source

 The position marks a shift in Sewing’s position.
 In past months, he has urged patience, preferring to focus on internal restructuring before taking on a big project, according to other people with knowledge of his thinking.

-The comments also contrast with the neutral tone set in a letter to employees on Sunday after both Deutsche and Commerzbank confirmed talks, Sewing said then that many factors could still prevent a merger.
+The comments also contrast with the neutral tone set in a letter to employees on Sunday after both Deutsche and Commerzbank confirmed talks.
+Sewing said then that many factors could still prevent a merger.

 Deutsche Bank would not have entered talks if the bank expected negotiations to fail, said a second person with knowledge of Sewing’s thinking.

+Both banks currently employ 140,000 worldwide.
+A spokeswoman for Verdi said on Thursday that the union’s position hasn’t changed.

+At least three of Deutsche Bank’s top investors have voiced reservations about a merger, according to three people with knowledge of the matter.
+Two of them are awaiting details from Sewing and his colleagues at Thursday’s meeting, two of the people said.

-Reporting by Tom Sims and Andreas Framke; Additional reporting by Hans Seidenstuecker; Editing by Riham Alkousaa
+Reporting by Tom Sims and Andreas Framke; Additional reporting by Hans Seidenstuecker; editing by Kathrin Jones and Keith Weir